Geofence Advertising Platforms: Costs, Capabilities, and CPVD as the Alternative

 CPVD as the alternative

 Cost Per Verified Delivery (CPVD) is the architecture local service businesses actually want geofence platforms to be.
-You lease a corridor — a stretch of road, an arrival route, an interstate exit ramp — and pay $0.20 each time a real driver phone is GPS-verified moving through it during your flight.
+You own a corridor (a stretch of road, an arrival route, an interstate exit ramp) and pay from $0.25 each time a real driver phone is GPS-verified moving through it during your flight.

 Three structural things change versus the platform model.
-First, the location signal comes from the device through infrastructure WilDi controls — there's no bid-stream guess and no SSP/DSP supply-chain take.
+First, the location signal comes from the device through infrastructure WilDi controls, so there's no bid-stream guess and no SSP/DSP supply-chain take.
 Second, the unit is a single verified driver, not a thousand maybe-impressions, so there's no working-media leak between the dollar and the delivery.
-Third, there's no platform fee, no data-segment markup, and no agency markup baked into the CPM — the $0.20 is the price.
+Third, there's no platform fee, no data-segment markup, and no agency markup baked into the CPM.
+The per-delivery price is the price.

 For service businesses where every dollar has to map to a known corridor and a known time window, CPVD is what geofence advertising would look like if the bidder, the SSP, the data vendor, and the agency had been collapsed into a single operator-owned mesh.
 See what is Cost Per Verified Delivery for the full architecture, and the Middleman Tax for where the standard supply chain siphons budget that CPVD does not.